 Credit on a run can be earned by a number of variables, such as:

 The NCHA Judging Department makes the most of today's technology.
 Video is used to monitor all NCHA-approved events.
-A videotaped contest can be reviewed immediately following the contest by the judge(s) to help determine if a penalty was applied (or not applied) appropriately.
+Judge(s) can review recorded runs immediately following the contest to help determine if a penalty was applied (or not applied) appropriately.
 Scores may then be adjusted to reflect a final score.

-The NCHA Rulebook outlines all the criteria judges use to evaluate a run and it is updated once a year.
+The NCHA Rule book outlines all the criteria judges use to evaluate a run and it is updated once a year.
 This is a must read for all new and renewing members.
-Not only does it have all of the standing rules, it also contains the judge's Case Book that uses real show examples of situations and how rules would be applied.
+Not only does it have all of the standing rules, but it also contains the judge's Case Book that uses real show examples of situations and how rules would be applied.